AI decisioning in CRM

 Customer identity resolution

-Who is this customer across every touchpoint and channel?
+Who is this customer across every touchpoint and channel they use?

 Data latency & freshness

-How current is the data driving your decisions?
+How current is the data that’s driving your decisions right now?

 Event & exposure history

-Does your data show what customers have been exposed to, not just what they did?
+Are you tracking what customers saw, not just what they did?

 Causal measurement